watermint/toolbox/docs/guides/reporting-options.md

 "tomioka@example.com",false
 ```

-In case you want to test the output filter, you can run the command first without the output filter option.
-The command will generate the raw JSON output.
-Then, you can test the query the command [util json query](https://toolbox.watermint.org/commands/util-json-query.html) to test the query.
+In case you want to test the output filter, you can run the command first without the output filter option.\nThe command will generate the raw JSON output.\nThen, you can test the query with the command [util json query](https://toolbox.watermint.org/commands/util-json-query.html) to test the query.\n